![]() |

 STM32 GPIO Concluding Remarks

-When configuring a GPIO output pin, you can select the speed suitable for your application.
-Whether you need high-frequency switching on the IO line or not.
+Not all STM32 GPIO Pin are 5v tolerant.
+Mostly they are 3.3v.
+You have to enable the clock for the GPIO you want to use regardless of the mode of operation.
+When configuring a GPIO output pin, you can select the speed suitable for your application whether you need high-frequency switching on the IO line or not.

-You can freeze or lock the GPIO pins configuration after the system initialization if no change is intended using the locking mechanism.
+The APB2 bus speed determines the sampling rate for all GPIO input configured pins.
+You can disconnect any GPIO pin (make it high impedance) by setting it into input mode with Hi-Z. You can freeze or lock the GPIO pins configuration after the system initialization if no change is intended using the locking mechanism.

-All GPIO pins are interrupt-capable pins but have to be configured within the EXTI as we’ll see later on in the course.
+Alternative function pins can be interchanged (remapped) internally so you can enjoy more freedom in routing these signals.
+All STM32 GPIO pins are interrupt-capable pins but have to be configured within the EXTI as we’ll see later on in this STM32 tutorials series.